AJRyder/TRIPLE-TRIAD/README.md

 When all 9 containers have cards placed, the game checks player and cpu scores; whoever has a higher score wins.

+BOARD Mechanics:
+A 3x3 grid of ‘containers’ with clear divisions that can be chosen, and populated with a card object
+When a card object populates a container, no other card can be filled in that space for the rest of the round (stretch goal) Elemental types (fire, water, wind, bolt) can randomly be placed on containers to affect card values

+CPU MECHANICS:
+1. CPU cards are not visible (perhaps just the back of the card) when dealt to the left

+2. CPU should have cards randomly chosen from the array of objects ‘cards’

+3. CPU should be able to place a card on the grid randomly (to start there won’t be a smart AI like the real mini-game that pursues/punishes weak sides by choice)

+PLAYER MECHANICS:
+1.Player cards are visible after being dealt to the right

+2.Player should have cards randomly chosen from the array of objects ‘cards’

+3. Player should be able to ‘click’ on one of the cards to choose it 3a.
+Player should be able to click on an available container to SET where the card goes 3b.
+An additional click should then confirm and place the card down (removing it from
+	the hand)

+THE CARD MECHANICS
+---General ideas for ‘under the hood’--
+Cards objects will be a class that holds properties representing:
+The card name
+The card’s left, right, top, and bottom sides
+The card’s elemental type (if any)

+The cards will be stored as individual objects within an array that can later be accessed by the random shuffle and draw functions in the game logic

+There are 110 total cards - for this project I’ll be working with much less cards (let’s say 20)

+Each player has a hand containing 5 cards; for now… cards are drawn randomly with players having a high chance of getting rare cards

+Each card has 4 side values (Top, Bottom, Left, and Right)

+Card sides range from increasing values 1-10.
+1 being the lowest, 10 being the highest

+CSS Requirements:
+Thankfully the art assets already exist for all 100/110 cards; finding a way to set each card to an art asset could be done with a for loop
+The board graphics are also easily accessible and can be set as a background property inside the primary ‘ gamecontainer’ HTML/CSS SKELETON